gabriel951/c-unification/README.txt

   you want to check and use the PVS meta commands x-step-proof (step by step) or x-prove.

-The contents of the nominal unification library are described below.
+The contents of the nominal c-unification library are described below.

 atoms.pvs with the implementation of atoms as natural numbers, permutations
           and the difference set (ds).